metal3-io/project-infra/prow/README.md

       --clusterrole=cluster-admin --user="${USER}"
     ```

-1. Create hmac token for webhook validation and generate a secret out of it.
+1. Create HMAC token for webhook validation and generate a secret out of it.
 Don't forget to add this token
    on GitHub webhook configuration.

     ```shell